Tom Drake, Singer Instruments, Roadwater, UK.

 The average percentage of colonies that grew after picking is shown, by plate type and organism, in Figure 1.
 Over a total of 9,690 picked colonies, 9,675 successfully grew after being picked with PIXL, giving a total average efficiency of 99.78%, with further data shown in Table 1.

 Figure 1.
 PIXL efficiency by plate type and organism.
 The proportion of successfully gown colonies is shown for each strain and plate type, with final values highlighted under the figure.
 Error bars shown represent standard error and are not shown for values over 100%.

 Table 1.
 Raw efficiency data for all 9,690 colonies picked by PIXL for both tested strains, with final efficiency values.
 The total efficiency for PIXL is generated from the sum of grown/picked colonies, to account for the distribution of colonies by strain.

-The investigation measured efficiency; successful growth after picking.
+The investigation measured efficiency; and successful growth after picking.
 This is a viable method to measure efficiency as this replicates the process within the laboratory, and also factors the repeatability, or precision, of PIXL.
 However, this method also integrates any error where colonies fail to grow as a result of other, external factors, into the measure of efficiency.
 Without taking the biological limitations into account, the total efficiency is 99.78%, as shown in Table 1.
 Hypothetically, this could be higher if the impact of any biological limitations were defined and accounted for.

 A total of 9,690 colonies were picked across both yeast and bacterial samples, over three varieties of plate (including two different medias).
 There were no marked differences between plate types, or strains, producing a very high overall efficiency, with only 15 colonies failing to grow out of 9,690.
 PIXL pins into arrays enabling easy manual identification of colonies which failed to grow.